Landings - Seasonal Circle & Dance Retreats

 The Dances

 Migration, as spring springs.
-This dance moves through a glade, for me spring calls us to MOVE, to change, to grow, to migrate, but from our roots and not in straight lines, and this dance does that.
-We might also ‘dig where we stand’ in spring, into our ancestry and into the land where we live, and it does that too.
-It calls me to my knees, to laughter, to stretching time and space way beyond the glade we’re in with elastic limbs.
-To my heart beat, yours, the trees, to resting at times, and to gestures that woke in me around eternalness, the notion that we are somehow at our future children’s funerals, and they at our births.
+This dance moves through a glade, spring calls us to MOVE, to change, to grow, to migrate, but from our roots and not in straight lines, and this dance does that.
+It calls us to our knees, to laughter, to stretching time and space way beyond the glade we’re in with elastic limbs.
+To our heart beats, and to the trees.

 Origin-ate, at high summer.
 This starts slow, appearing at the base of big trees.
 It scuttles like fighting ants and slowly makes it’s way into a wild jig and leaps and lifts of joy.
-I sometimes do an alternate dance around Summer Solstice, which spirals and finds the light.
+This is a dance of sprialling and finding the light.